Flexible care allowance

 The flexible care allowance can be paid to someone who

-- works no more than 30 hours per week on average or no more than 80% of normal full-time hours.
+- you work every week in such a way that you have working hours but no more than 30 hours per week on average or no more than 80% of normal full-time hours.
 For the allowance to be granted it is sufficient that either one of the criteria is met.

 - is employed in the private or public sector.